2D Design and Management

 Ultimately the point of all these different types of objects is to allow you to create the toolpaths you need to cut the part you want on your CNC.
 This may mean that they help you to create the basis for the 3D model or that they are more directly related to the toolpath such as describing its boundary shape.
 The different applications and uses for these 2D items mean that organization of them is very important.
 For this reason Aspire has a Layer function for managing 2D data.
 The Layers are a way of associating different 2D entities together to allow the user to manage them more effectively.
 Layers will be described in detail later in the relevant section of this manual.
 If you are working with a 2 Sided project you can switch between the 'Top' and 'Bottom' sides in the same session, enabling you to create and edit data on each side, and using the 'Multi Sided View' option you can view the vectors on the opposite side.
 2 Sided Setup will be described in detail later in the relevant section of this manual.

 Vectors are lines, arcs and curves which can be as simple as a straight line or can make up complex 2D designs.
-They have many uses in Aspire, such as describing a shape for a toolpath to follow or being a controlling 2D shape for use with one of the 3D modeling functions such as the 2 Rail Sweep.
+They have many uses in Aspire, such as describing a shape for a toolpath to follow or creating designs.
 Aspire contains a number of vector creation and editing tools which are covered in this manual.

 As well as creating vectors within the software many users will also import vectors from other design software such as Corel Draw or AutoCAD.
 Aspire supports the following vector formats for import: *.dxf, *.eps, *.ai, *.pdf, *skp and *svg.
 Once imported, the data can be edited and combined using the Vector Editing tools within the software.